joshuaeckroth/csci141-website/lecture/processing-library.markdown

 These are useful functions to create in `setup()`:

 - `size(int width, int height)` -- set width and height of window
+- `frameRate(int rate)` -- set the frame rate; default is 60, for 60 frames per second
 - `noLoop()` -- indicate that `draw()` should only execute once, not 60 times per second; you can use `noLoop()` in `draw()` as well to stop looping, and `loop()` to start it again

 ## Drawing functions